Grocery stores aren't dead, but they need help with real-time data

 Although that may be good news for brick-and-mortar supermarkets, most food manufacturers and retailers have to perform back flips for in-store grocery data.

-For years, Michael Sloan, the co-founder and CEO of New York City soft serve shop Chloe's Fruit had to do it manually.
+For years, Michael Sloan, the co-founder and CEO of New York City soft serve fruit shop Chloe's Fruit had to do it manually.

 He and his team would contact grocery stores to see if product promotions were being appropriately applied.